Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 In your .env file, set a DATABASE_REPLICA_URL environment variable to the connection string of your read replica.
 Your .env file should look something like this, with your regular DATABASE_URL and the newly added DATABASE_REPLICA_URL.

 Notice that the endpoint_id (ep-damp-cell-123456) for the read replica compute differs.
-The read replica is a different compute instance and therefore has a different endpoint_id.
+The read replica is a different compute and therefore has a different endpoint_id.

 Configure Prisma Client to use a read replica